sibercat/Conan-Exiles-Mod-File-Management/README.md

-I got tired of manually searching for 1KB Missing cooked files after cooking and maked this little script.
+I got tired of manually searching for 1KB Missing cooked files after cooking and made this little script.

 I added 4.
 Files matching for anyone that overwrites vanilla assets